 What special help does your firm offer to individuals and couples interested in pursuing adoption or learning more about protecting their parental rights?

-If you’re seeking a trusted family law attorney with experience in matters including adoption, surrogacy contracts, custody arrangements, and related issues, please contact us to set up your free consultation.
+If you’re seeking a trusted family law attorney with experience in matters including adoption, surrogacy contracts, custody arrangements, and related issues, please contact us to set up your consultation.